liliulab/reg-eQTL/README.md

 Genotype Data: A matrix where rows are samples and columns are SNVs, and entries represent genotypes.

 # Example Input
-A sample input is provided in the examples folder.
+A sample input is provided in the Examples folder.

 # Reference
 Manscript under review.